UniMath/agda-unimath/src/finite-group-theory/transpositions-standard-finite-types.lagda.md

       is-involution-map-swap-two-last-elements-transposition-Fin
 ```

-We show that this definiton is equivalent to the previous one.
+We show that this definiton is an instance of the previous one.

 ```agda
   cases-htpy-swap-two-last-elements-transposition-Fin :